EuroAssembler Index Manual Download Source Macros

 Procedure

 This file can be included to 16bit programs written in EuroAssembler.
-The library contains OS-independent macroinstructions Procedure, EndProcedure, Invoke which extend generic pseudoinstruction PROC, ENDPROC, CALL.
+The library contains OS-independent macroinstructions Procedure, EndProcedure, Invoke which extend generic pseudoinstructions PROC, ENDPROC, CALL.

 Macroinstructions Procedure and EndProcedure hide the prologue and epilogue of standard call calling convention , where the arguments are pushed backwards and they are removed by the called procedure.

-Macroinstructions in this library comunicate with one another at assembly time using the preprocessing %variables %LvSize_ProcName (total size of all stack-variables) and ArgC_ProcName (number pro procedure parameters).
-Individualization of global %variable names allows to nest procedure definition in one another.
+Macroinstructions in this library comunicate with one another at assembly time using the preprocessing %variables %LvSize_ProcName (total size of all stack-variables) and ArgC_ProcName (number of procedure parameters).
+Individualization of global %variable names allows to nest procedure definitions in one another.

 stdcal16 HEAD